Barbara Kyser-Collier

-Barbara Kyser-Collier (Quapaw Tribe) is a businesswoman and tribal administrator.
-Born in Oklahoma into the Beaver Clan, she has had a career in Quapaw tribal government.
+Barbara Kyser-Collier (Quapaw Nation) is a businesswoman and tribal administrator.
+Born in Oklahoma into the Beaver Clan, she maintained a career in Quapaw Nation tribal government, and other local tribes such as the Wyandotte.

 She first worked at the Seneca Indian School in 1968.
-Kyser-Collier started working for the Quapaw Tribe in 1974.
+Kyser-Collier started working for the Quapaw Nation in 1974, and was one of the first employees to work for the Quapaw Nation government.
 She advanced from a position as secretary/bookkeeper, to comptroller, and, eventually, tribal administrator.
+Working with Lloyd Buffalo and Walter King, she developed ideas for the Quapaw tribal flag; she drew the original design of the flag on cardboard.

-Kyser-Collier has been involved in the development of gaming casinos by the Quapaw Tribe.
+Kyser-Collier has been involved in the development of gaming casinos by the Quapaw Nation.
+In 2016 she was named Indian Gaming "Regulator of the Year".
 In addition, she has served as secretary of the National Tribal Gaming Commissioners/Regulators, and she was the charter chairperson for the Oklahoma Tribal Gaming Regulators Association.

-"Working with Lloyd Buffalo and Walter King, she developed ideas for the Quapaw tribal flag; she drew the original design of the flag on cardboard."
+She is currently the Chair of the Quapaw Cultural Committee, and also serves on the Ogahpah Wisdom Keepers.
+In this capacity she has involvement in a number of tribal events, a significant example being the 200th anniversary of the Quapaw Treaty of 1824.